- UAB and Sexual Consent

 Studying may be a good idea too.

-Alabama: Also known as “The Cotton State,” Alabama was inducted into the United States in 1819 as the 22nd state.
+Alabama: Also known as “The Cotton State,” “Heart of Dixie,” and “Yellowhammer State,” Alabama was approved for statehood into the United States in 1819.
 The state tree is the pine tree, known as a “moon tree,” because the seeds of this tree went to the moon with astronaut Stuart Roosa aboard Apollo 14 in 1971.
 Alabama’s current state capital, Montgomery, was the capital of the Confederate States of America in 1861, where the orders to fire upon Ft.
 Sumter and the beginning of the American Civil War originated.

-Al’s: Mediterranean restaurant serving favorites such as gyros (pronounced jeer-oh, zheer-oh; Gk. yee-raw), burgers, hummus (mashed chick peas dip) and fries.
-Voted winner of the Ultimate category in the Ultimate Answer Book reader poll in the April edition of Phoenix.
-This place takes BlazerBucks, so expect students to be present at all hours.
+Al’s: Mediterranean restaurant serving favorites such as gyros (pronounced jeer-oh, zheer-oh; Gk. yee-raw), burgers, hummus (mashed chick peas dip), and fries.
+Al’s takes BlazerBucks, so expect students to be present at all hours.

 Alumni Affairs: This UAB Department makes it a point to stay in touch with UAB graduates and keep them in the loop with the UAB Alumni Gazette, the UAB Alumni’s newsletter.